i-love-flamingo/flamingo/docs/docs/6. Integration Testing/2_Prerequisites.md

 2. if java sdk is installed on your os
 3. if groovy is installed on your os, otherwise please download and install the latest groovy version (http://groovy-lang.org/download.html).
 4. if groovy plugin is installed under File -> Settings -> Plugins in IntelliJ. if not, go further with "Install JetBrains plugin" and pick it up from list
+5. Prepare your project
+6. Add an entry to your hosts file

 ## 1.1) Prepare your project (IntelliJ)
 1. Open the flamingo project in IntelliJ